 The Master of Education in Earth Sciences program is designed and taught by some of the finest instructors in the United States.

-Eliza is an associate professor in Penn State's Department of Geosciences.
-She also holds a joint appointment at the Dutton e-Education Institute and is the lead faculty member for the master's degree in earth science education.
-Eliza received her doctorate in 2002 from MIT on earthquake source physics.
+Dr. Eliza Richardson is an associate professor in Penn State's Department of Geosciences.
+She also holds a joint appointment at the Dutton e-Education Institute and is the lead faculty member for the Master's Degree in Earth Science Education.
 Her research interests include fault mechanics, earthquake triggering, and the frictional properties of granular media.
-As the lead faculty member for the Master of Education in Earth Sciences, Eliza is developing new courses that cover current controversies in the Earth sciences as well as plate tectonics and hazards.
+Dr. Richardson is developing new courses that cover current controversies in the Earth sciences as well as plate tectonics and hazards.

-Chris is a professor in Penn State's Department of Geosciences.
-He obtained his doctorate in geophysics from Columbia University and was on the faculty at U.C.
-Berkeley and MIT before coming to Penn State.
-Marone's work is on friction, earthquakes, and fault mechanics.
-He is involved in studies of earthquake nucleation and postseismic fault motion, friction constitutive laws, granular mechanics, and physicochemical effects on deformation of Earth materials.
-He has conducted large numbers of laboratory studies of physical properties of Earth materials and has designed and constructed high-pressure testing machines to carry out complex experiments.
-Marone's laboratory is one of only a few in the world that can carry out friction experiments under geophysical conditions and complex loading histories, including true triaxial loading and dynamic stressing.
+Dr. Chris Marone is a professor in Penn State's Department of Geosciences.
+His research is focused on friction, earthquakes, and fault mechanics.
+He has conducted large numbers of laboratory studies of physical properties of Earth materials, and has designed and constructed high-pressure testing machines to carry out complex experiments.
+His laboratory is one of only a few in the world that can conduct friction experiments under geophysical conditions and complex loading histories, including true triaxial loading and dynamic stressing.

-Chris is Associate Director of Outreach for the Eberly College of Science at Penn State and teaches in the Department of Astronomy and Astrophysics.
-He received his doctorate in 2001 from the University of Virginia while studying the interaction between the Milky Way Galaxy and its satellite galaxies.
-Chris is an observational astronomer and has observed with many of the world's premier telescopes, including the Hubble Space Telescope, the Keck Telescope, and Penn State's Hobby-Eberly Telescope.
-His primary interest is in astronomy education and outreach programs, and Chris has been coordinating and teaching astronomy courses and workshops for in-service and preservice educators since 2002.
+Dr. Chris Palma, associate director of outreach for the Eberly College of Science at Penn State, teaches in the Department of Astronomy and Astrophysics.
+As an observational astronomer, he has conducted his observations with many of the world's premier telescopes, including the Hubble Space Telescope, the Keck Telescope, and Penn State's Hobby-Eberly Telescope.
+His primary interest is in astronomy education and outreach programs, and he has coordinated and taught astronomy courses and workshops for in-service and preservice educators since 2002.